Ho Chi Minh: Personal life

 In addition to being a politician, Hồ Chí Minh was also a writer, journalist, poet and polyglot.
 His father was a scholar and teacher who received a high degree in the Nguyễn dynasty Imperial examination.
 Hồ was taught to master Classical Chinese at a young age.
-Before the August Revolution, he often wrote poetry in Chữ Hán (the Vietnamese name for the Chinese writing system).
+Before the August Revolution, he often wrote poetry in Chữ Hán, the Vietnamese name for the Chinese writing system.
 One of those is Poems from the Prison Diary, written when he was imprisoned by the police of the Republic of China.
 This poetry chronicle is Vietnam National Treasure No. 10 and was translated into many languages.
 It is used in Vietnamese high schools.
 After Vietnam gained independence from France, the new government exclusively promoted Chữ Quốc Ngữ (Vietnamese writing system in Latin characters) to eliminate illiteracy.
 Hồ started to create more poems in the modern Vietnamese language for dissemination to a wider range of readers.
-From when he became president until the appearance of serious health problems, a short poem of his was regularly published in the newspaper Nhân Dân Tết (Lunar new year) edition to encourage his people in working, studying or fighting Americans in the new year.
+From when he became president until the appearance of serious health problems, a short poem of his was regularly published in the Tết (Lunar new year) edition of Nhân Dân newspaper to encourage his people in working, studying or fighting Americans in the new year.

-Because he was in exile for nearly 30 years, Hồ could speak fluently as well as read and write professionally in French, English, Russian, Cantonese and Mandarin as well as his mother tongue Vietnamese.
+Because he was in exile for nearly 30 years, Hồ could speak fluently as well as read and write professionally in several languages, including French, Russian, English, Cantonese and Mandarin, as well as his mother tongue Vietnamese.
 In addition, he was reported to speak conversational Esperanto.
-In the 1920s, he was bureau chief/editor of many newspapers which he established to criticize French Colonial Government of Indochina and serving communism propaganda purposes.
+In the 1920s, he was bureau chief/editor of many newspapers which he established to criticize French Colonial Government of Indochina and serving communist propaganda purposes.
 Examples are Le Paria (The Pariah) first published in Paris 1922 or Thanh Nien (Youth) first published on 21 June 1925 (21 June was named by The Socialist Republic of Vietnam Government as Vietnam Revolutionary Journalism Day).
-In many state official visits to the Soviet Union and China, he often talked directly to their communist leaders without interpreters, especially about top-secret information.
-While being interviewed by Western journalists, he used French.
-His Vietnamese had a strong accent from his birthplace in the central province of Nghệ An, but could be widely understood throughout the country.
+In many state official visits to the Soviet Union and China, he often talked directly to their communist leaders in Russian and Mandarin without interpreters, especially about top-secret information.
+While being interviewed by Western journalists, he often spoke French, regardless of the language being spoken to him.
+He spoke Vietnamese with a strong accent from his birthplace in the central province of Nghệ An, but he could still be widely understood throughout the country.